otto-de/api-guidelines/content/guidelines/040_Events (MVP)/020_CloudEvents/010_CloudEvents/020_may-provide-sequence-context-attribute.md

 # provide sequence context attribute

-The CloudEvents` [Sequence extension](https://github.com/cloudevents/spec/blob/v1.0.2/cloudevents/extensions/sequence.md) may be used to enable consumers to events in order.
+The CloudEvents' [Sequence extension](https://github.com/cloudevents/spec/blob/v1.0.2/cloudevents/extensions/sequence.md) may be used to enable consumers to process events in order.

 The context attribute `sequence` should contain the relative order of the event within the event stream produced by one unique event source.
 The event source is defined by the `source` context attribute and may be producer specific.